 If you still see this message after clicking the link, then your browser settings are likely set to not allow cookies.
 Please try enabling cookies.
 You can find instructions at https://www.whatismybrowser.com/guides/how-to-enable-cookies/auto.

-COURSE – The main course is a 6-mile loop that 29K runners complete three times and the 10K runners do once, with a slight variation at the end.
+COURSE – The main course is a 6.2-mile loop.
 The course heads out of the NN Museum, circling the Museum once before heading out on the Museum Trail.
 The course heads up on the Museum Trail to the WR Dam and on to the Fish & Wildlife trail system, dropping into the historic tribal government complex and then back to the WR Park.
 From the Park, the route heads back toward the Museum.
 The course is subject to slight variation at the discretion of race and tribal officials.

 WEATHER – September weather in Window Rock can be cool, mild or very warm, so keep eye on the forecast prior to the race.
 The threat of thunderstorms (generally in the afternoon) always looms in the early fall.

-PROFESSIONAL TIMING – Rocky Mountain Timing is the timer for the Code Talker 29K.
-Overall and age-group awards will be presented in the 29K and 10K.
+PROFESSIONAL TIMING – Rocky Mountain Timing is the timer for the Code Talker 10K.
+Overall and age-group awards will be presented.

-LODGING & CAMPING – There will be available camping at the start/finish line in the area between the Navajo Nation Museum and Navajo Zoo.
-Limited lodging is available at Quality Inn in Window Rock and Navajoland Inn & Suites in St. Michael’s.
+LODGING & CAMPING – There will be available car camping at the start/finish line in the area between the Navajo Nation Museum and Navajo Zoo.
+Lodging is available at Quality Inn in Window Rock and Navajoland Inn & Suites in St. Michael’s.
 There are ample lodging options available in Gallup, New Mexico.

-The Navajo Code Talker 29K &10K and the Navajo Parks Race Series are co-sponsored by the Navajo Nation-based nonprofit organization NavajoYES and Navajo Parks & Recreation with major support from Navajo United Way, Office of Navajo President & Vice President, Tailwind Nutrition, Honey Stinger, Teec Nos Pos Trading Post and the Navajo Rangers.
+The Navajo Code Talker 10K and the Navajo Parks Race Series are co-sponsored by the Navajo Nation-based nonprofit organization NavajoYES and Navajo Parks & Recreation with major support from Navajo United Way, Teec Nos Pos Trading Post and the Navajo Rangers.